 The Compensation Committee assessed the independence of FW Cook and McLagan.
-Based on its assessments, the Compensation Committee determined that FW Cook is independent from management.
-FW Cook's work for the Compensation Committee raises no conflicts of interest.
+Based on its assessments, the Compensation Committee determined that FW Cook is independent from management and that FW Cook's work for the Compensation Committee raises no conflicts of interest.

 Because McLagan was retained by and provides services to management, it is not an independent adviser.
-McLagan's work raises no material conflicts of interest, and any conflict of interest raised by the fact that McLagan is retained by and provides services to management as well as to the Compensation Committee is addressed by the fact that the Compensation Committee also receives the advice of, and has access to, FW Cook as its independent compensation consultant.
+McLagan's work raises no material conflicts of interest, and any conflict of interest raised by McLagan's retention and provision of services to management as well as to the Compensation Committee is addressed by the Compensation Committee's receipt of advice from and access to FW Cook as its independent compensation consultant.